city

 How to temporarily fix a broken window

-Step 5: Prep Your Window Frame for New Glass
+Step 5: Test Fit the New Glass

 How to replace a broken window pane

-Step 7: Glaze the Window
+Step 9: Reinstall the Window

 Fix a broken window